apache/apisix/docs/en/latest/terminology/plugin.md

 ## Description

 This represents the configuration of the plugins that are executed during the HTTP request/response lifecycle.
 A **Plugin** configuration can be bound directly to a [`Route`](./route.md), a [`Service`](./service.md), a [`Consumer`](./consumer.md) or a [`Plugin Config`](./plugin-config.md).

+You can also refer to [Admin API](../admin-api.md#plugin) for how to use this resource.

 :::note